willaguiar/OM3-8km-tidal-tunning/Validation/Jupyter/Readme.md

 # Description
-Directory for juoyter codes used to validate model tides
+Directory for jupyter codes used to validate model tides